epics-base/p4p/documentation/server.rst

 Running a PVA Server
 --------------------

-The :py:class:`Server` starts/stops a PVAccess server.
+A :py:class:`Server` instance starts/stops a PVAccess server.
 In order to be useful, a Server must be associated with one or more Providers.

 Two Provider containers are available: :py:class:`StaticProvider` or :py:class:`DynamicProvider`.
 Both are used with one of the SharedPV classes:, :py:class:`thread.SharedPV`, :py:class:`asyncio.SharedPV`, and/or :py:class:`cothread.SharedPV`.
-These different threading models may be mixed into a single Provider.
+Instances of these different concurrency models may be mixed into a single Provider.

 Example
 ^^^^^^^